Oral Examination as an Online Assessment Tool

 By Marisa Graser

-Akimov and Malin (2020) suggest online oral examinations to overcome some of these problems.
+Akimov and Malin (2020) suggest online oral examinations as one way to overcome some of these problems.
 For practical reasons, this style of assessment is most suitable for smaller, more advanced classes.
-Akimov and Malin (2020) followed a three-part assessment approach for their postgraduate finance course: An online quiz early in the course to track progress; an applied project with a time limit to test practical concepts taught in the course; and a final oral examination to test communication skills as well as higher-order skills like problem solving and critical thinking.
+In their postgraduate finance course, they used a three-part approach: an early online quiz to track progress, an applied project with a time limit to test practical concepts taught in the course, and a final oral examination to assess communication skills and higher-order skills like problem solving and critical thinking.
+This mix balances a progress check, applied work, and a conversation-based assessment.

 In Akimov and Malin’s case, the actual oral examination was set up in 30-minute slots over a two-day period.
 Students could select their time slots on a first-come, first-served basis.
 They structured their exam as follows: